 Read more about the reasons to live in Lisbon.

 The historic centre of Lisbon has been gaining popularity among tourists and new residents steadily.
-Many foreigners and upper-middle class singles are investing in real estate.
+Many foreigners as well as Portuguese are investing in real estate.

 Best Neighborhood in Lisbon

-Each neighbourhood has their charm and characteristics.
+Each neighbourhood has its own charm and individual characteristics.
 They are like miniature cities in themselves, with a fantastic selection of places to eat, things to do, and quirky atmosphere.
 When you travel from one district to another, it is like stepping into an entirely different world, opening up new opportunities and experiences.

 Which ones are the best for living?

 The answer depends on what you are looking for and your personal preferences.
-We list all the positives and negatives of different neighbourhoods in Lisbon to help you decide where to live in this city.
+Here is a basic rundown of all the positives and negatives of different neighbourhoods in Lisbon to help you decide where to live in this city.

-The buzzing downtown district of Baixa, in the middle of the Portuguese capital, stretches from the central avenue of Avenida de Liberdade down to the picturesque riverfront, the Praca do Comercio.
+The buzzing downtown district of Baixa, in the middle of the Portuguese capital, stretches from the central avenue of Avenida da Liberdade down to the picturesque riverfront, the Praça do Comércio.
 This area was completely rebuilt after the earthquake of 1755 and now presents a stunning example of neoclassical architecture.

 Baixa has an elegant European feel with cosmopolitan cafes scattered across sprawling squares inviting visitors to sit and enjoy a relaxing cup of coffee.
 Rossio, the main square of Lisbon, is a major attraction in the area.